 If you’re after a theme park with something for all ages, Alton Towers is a great option.
 The park is in the grounds of a ruined gothic mansion, and there are beautiful gardens to explore if you need a break from the rides.

-What can my 3 year old do there?
+What can my 3 year old do at Alton Towers?

 Head to CBeebies Land if you have toddlers in tow.
 There are rides, entertainers and shows featuring favourite characters such as the Octonauts, Igglepiggle and Tree Fu Tom.
 Look out for Postman Pat’s van!

-What can my 9 year old do there?
+What can my 9 year old do at Alton Towers?

 Lots!
 The Ice Age 4D Experience is a fun show for kids and adults alike, and the nearby rides (such as the Twirling Toadstool) are good for this age group.
 Congo River Rapids is a splashy water ride and the Sharkbait Reef SEALIFE centre is fascinating.